microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupOwner.md

 This example demonstrates how to retrieve the all owner of a specific group.

+- `-ObjectId` Parameter specifies the ID of a group.

 ### Example 3: Gets two group owners

 ```powershell